-If you’re approved to refinance your student loans, remember that your new lender may not pay off your former loans right away.
+After the new loan closes, you will begin making payments on your new loan just like you were with your old one.
+However, your new lender may not immediately pay off your former loans.
 Sometimes the process can take a few weeks.
-Continue making any student loan payments that come due in the meantime so you don’t face late fees or potential negative credit reporting.
+Continue making any student loan payments that come due in the meantime so you don’t face late fees or potentially negative credit reporting.

 Once your student loan refinance is complete and the debt has been transferred, you should receive a payoff letter from your old lender.
 You will need to create an account login with your new loan servicing company and begin making payments on your refinanced loan.

 Keep an eye out for correspondence from the new lender identifying your first bill due date.
 Many lenders let you choose a date each month that works best for your schedule and budget, and some will offer a discounted rate if you enroll in autopay.

 Frequently asked questions